-(Active Participants and their Dependents)

-This chart explains the benefits payable by the Plan.
+(Active Participants and their Dependents) This chart explains the benefits payabl All benefits are subject to the deductit IMPORTANT: Non-PPO Providers This chart explains the benefits payable by the Plan.
 See also the Exclusions and Definitions sections of this Booklet for important information.
 All benefits are subject to the deductible except where noted.
 Coinsurance expenses are separate for each category and are not interchangeable.
-IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to you.
-Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) Outpatient Rehabilitation • Benefit limited to \$60 per visit.
-85% %58 Home Health Care Patient must be homebound.
+IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to you. klet for important inft ry and are not interch as defined in the De ormation. angeable. finitions Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) Outpatient Rehabilitation • Benefit limited to \$60 per visit.
+85% 85% Home Health Care Patient must be homebound.
 Not subject to deductible.
 Prescription and nursing notes required.
+Maximum of 130 visits each Calendar Year.
 85% 20% Hospice Care Benefit limited to 6 months per lifetime.
-Not subject to deductible.
-85% 20% Dialysis • Services are not subject to deductible or coinsurance when Medicare becomes the Secondary Payer (usually beginning with the 4 th month of End Stage Renal Disease [ESRD] treatment.
-85% 20% • Benefits for kidney dialysis are paid at 150% of the current Medicare reimbursement amount when Medicare is the secondary payer under Medicare rules, or 100% of the current Medicare reimbursement amount (subject to coordination of benefits with Medicare) when Medicare is the primary payer under Medicare rules.

-SUMMARY OF PRESCRIPTION DRUG BENEFITS

-Your prescription drug benefit is based on a formulary drug list.
+Not subject to deductible. %58 %05 Dialysis %58 %05 • Benefits for kidney dialysis are paid at 150% of the current Medicare reimbursement amount when Medicare is the secondary payer under Medicare rules, or 100% of the current Medicare reimbursement amount (subject to coordination of benefits with Medicare) when Medicare is the primary payer under Medicare rules.
+SUMMARY OF PRESCRIPTION DRUG BENEFITS Your prescription drug benefit is based (you fill a prescription you will have to a o Tier 1 - Generic Drugs Your prescription drug benefit is based on a formulary drug list.
 A formulary is a list of covered drugs organized into groups, or "Tiers".
-Each time you fill a prescription you will have to a pay a copay based on the formulary tier your medication falls under:

-- Tier 1 Generic Drugs

-- o Tier 2 Preferred Brand-Name Drugs

-- Tier 3 Non-Preferred Brand-Name Drugs

-For a full formulary listing, please visit www.envisionrx.com (select the "Preferred Drug Listing" option) or call at 800-361-4542.
+Each time you fill a prescription you will have to a pay a copay based on the formulary tier your medication falls under: o Tier 1 - Generic Drugs into groups, or "Tiers' ".
+Each time o Tier 2 - Preferred Brand-Name Drugs ßß o Tier 3 - Non-Preferred Brand-Name Drugs e Drugs For a full formulary listing, please visit list is not all inclusive and does not guar For a full formulary listing, please visit www.envisionrx.com (select the "Preferred Drug Listing" option) or call at 800-361-4542.
 The formulary list is not all inclusive and does not guarantee coverage of any medication.
-Some medications may be excluded from coverage.
+Some medications may be excluded from coverage. at 800-361-4542.
+Th m coverage. ie formulary